GermanVor/devops-pet-project/README.md

 `KEY` - Static key (for educational purposes) for `Metrics` hash generation.
 If the `Agent` is started with a `KEY` (`-k=...` or `KEY=""` in `.env`), then all metrics will be subscribed by simple hash function.

+`DATABASE_DSN` - postgreSQL link to connect and create data base for collecting metrics